renderedtext/semaphore-docs-new/source/docs/how-to-install-dependency.md

 ### <a name="caching-installations" href="#caching-installations">Caching installations</a>

 An improvement over the steps above, is to use `install-package` instead.
 It's main purpose is to cache installations from APT.
-Currently, it supports package versions, but no `apt-get` options.
 It can be used as described below, without using `sudo` or running `apt-get update`.
 If you're using a third party PPA, make sure that it's added beforehand.